shoaib-iqbal/web-twilio-sparky/README.md

-# IP Messaging Quickstart for Java
+# Introduction

-This application should give you a ready-made starting point for writing your own video chatting apps with Twilio Video.
-Before we begin, we need to collect all the credentials we need to run the application:
+This application should give you a ready-made starting point for generating token that can be used by clients to make use of Twilio video calls.
+Please visit your twilio account and gather the following information:

 Credential | Description
 ---------- | -----------